 Ship popper - VUK near the that kicks the ball into the top of the Black Pearl Ship.
 The ball typically doesn’t land here on purpose.

 Tortuga Scoop - Small hole near the right orbit that is used to collect Mystery Awards or start Tortuga Multiball when lit.
-It’s also used in modes.
+Scores Gibbs in modes.

 Right lane - A curvy lane that goes through the bumpers.
 Collects Extra Ball when lit.

-Bonus X targets - A few standup targets scattered around the playfield.
-Hitting a Bonus X target when lit increases the bonus multiplier by the number shown on the target.
+“X” targets - A few standup targets scattered around the playfield.
+Hitting an “X” target when lit increases any multiplier (Bonus, Shot, or Super) by the number shown on the target.
+These are also used during Multiball 2 (Dead Man’s Chest) to determine the lit Jackpots.

 PIRATE lanes - 6 lanes spell out PIRATE, which qualifies the PIRATE target for the award you chose with the action button.
 The left set of lanes has an interesting orientation - there are two inlanes and one outlane in between them.
 The right outlane has an opening that feeds the plunger as a ball save.